googlefonts/colr-gradients-spec/colr-gradients-spec.md

-Because the rendering algorithm progresses ω in a particular direction, from positive infinity to negative infinity, and because pixels are not re-painted as ω progresses, which circle is considered circle 0 and which is circle 1 makes a difference in the appearance.
-In the following figure, two gradients are shown with the start and end circles swapped.
-In the top gradient, circle 0 is the small circle, on the left; in the bottom gradient, circle 0 is the large circle, on the right.
-(The order of stops are reversed so that, in both gradients, red is at the left end and blue at the right end.)
+Because the rendering algorithm progresses ω in a particular direction, from positive infinity to negative infinity, and because pixels are not re-painted as ω progresses, the appearance will be affected by which circle is considered circle 0 and which is circle 1.

+This is illustrated in the figure 4, in which three radial gradients are shown.
+The first is the same as the first gradient shown in figure 3, using the pad extend mode.
+In this gradient, circle 0 is the small circle, on the left.
+In the second gradient of figure 4, the start and end circles are reversed: circle 0 is the large circle, on the right.
+The color line is kept the same, and so the red end starts at circle 0, now on the right.
+In the third gradient, the order of stops in the color line is also reversed to put red on the left.

+The key difference to notice between the gradients in figure 4 is the way colors are painted in the interior: when the two circles are not overlapping, the arc of color always bends towards circle 0.
+This difference does not exist if one circle is wholly contained within the other, however: in that case, the individual colors are complete, concentric circles.

 ![Radial gradients with start and end circles swapped](images/radial_gradients_direction.png)

-*__Figure 4:__ Two radial gradients with start and end circles swapped.
+*__Figure 4:__ Radial gradients with start and end circles swapped.
 (Illustration generated from <a href="images/radial_gradient_direction.svg">images/radial_gradient_direction.svg</a>*

 *__Note:__ It follows from the algorithm that: a) When both radii are 0, r₀ = r₁